Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Integrating SBSE and FMs

-Another prominent area of interest is exploring the potential of LLMs with SBST.
+\paragraph{Search-based Software Testing.} Another prominent area of interest is exploring the potential of LLMs with SBST.
 In this direction, \citet{dakhama2023searchgem5} introduced SearchGEM5, an approach that combines search-based fuzzing with LLMs to generate test cases for the Gem5 simulator.
 Building on this work, \citet{dakhama2025enhancing} introduced SearchSYS, an automated approach and tool designed to generate diverse test inputs using LLMs and code mutants through search-based fuzzing.
 Later, \citet{bruce2024search} presented an approach that utilizes LLMs to guide search-based fuzzing toward finding faults in ARM simulator software. \citet{lemieux2023codamosa} presented a technique called CodaMosa, which integrates a multi-objective search algorithm with a coding LLM to generate tests for Python code capable of achieving high coverage.
 Furthermore, \citet{sapozhnikov2024testspark} presented TestSpark, a tool that utilizes the search-based capabilities of EvoSuite and LLMs' textual capabilities to generate JUnit tests.
 Subsequently, \citet{abdullin2025testwars} conducted a comparative study of search-based tools, symbolic execution, and TestSpark configured with various LLMs.
 Their results demonstrated that while LLM-based tools underperformed in the case of code coverage, they outperformed in achieving higher mutation scores.
-In the ADS domain, \citet{tang2024legend} used LLMs to derive logical scenarios from accident reports and then applied multiobjective search to generate critical test scenarios.
+For automated program repair, \citet{lijzenga2025leveraging} integrated SBSE with coding LLMs to generate and validate code patches.
+In the ADS domain, \citet{tang2024legend} used LLMs to derive logical scenarios from accident reports and then applied multi-objective search to generate critical test scenarios; \citet{YouISSRE2025}, instead, proposed a fault injection approach to generate critical scenarios that adopts LLMs to find realistic and diverse faults.